COVID-19 and Federal Advocacy

 2. What economic relief packages are currently available to our groups and practices?

-3. What actions has ASA taken to advocate for anesthesiologists regarding PPE and drug shortages?
+3. What actions has ASA taken to advocate for anesthesiologists before the Administration?

-ASA has been in close communication with lawmakers and the Administration about supporting anesthesiologists who are impacted by COVID-19, including sending several formal communications:
+In 2020, ASA worked with lawmakers and the Trump Administration to support anesthesiologists impacted by COVID-19, including sending several formal communications: